What Are Terpenes and What Effects Do They Have?

 Caryophyllene - 266ºF (130ºC)

-- The second most commonly occurring terpene in cannabis.
-Peppery/spicy aroma.
-Stress relief effects.
+- The second most commonly occurring terpene in cannabis, caryophyllene has a peppery/spicy aroma.
+Caryophyllene is also known for stress relief effects.

 Terpinolene - 366ºF (186ºC)